AWARDS & SCHOLARSHIPS

 Program of Merit Award

-This award will be given to a department that has developed on outstanding ongoing program that is innovative, creative and unique in nature or that demonstrates a new twist on an old theme while still being consistent with current trends.
+This award will be given to a department that has developed an outstanding ongoing program that is innovative, creative, and unique in nature or that demonstrates a new twist on an old theme while still being consistent with current trends.
 This program must enrich a group, community, or individual and is characterized as an organized recreation or leisure activity that is offered either on a daily, weekly, seasonal, or annual basis.
 The program must be in existence for a minimum of two (2) years and the Director of the department/organization must be a member of CRPA in good standing.

 Selected Organization Award

-The organization should have made an outstanding voluntary contribution to the field of public recreation and parks, significant enough to have had a stimulating effect on recreation at a town, city, state or national level.
+The organization should have made an outstanding voluntary contribution to the field of public recreation and parks, significant enough to have had a stimulating effect on recreation at a town, city, state, or national level.
 This award may be awarded to a commercial and/or a nonprofit entity.
 Membership in CRPA is not required.

 Public Service Award

 The Nominee shall be an individual elected or appointed to public office, at any level of government, who has provided unselfish service for at least three (3)years in the interest of parks, recreation, conservation, and/or community services.
 Membership in CRPA is not required.

 Dorothy G. Mullen/George Sanford Scholarship

 The Connecticut Recreation and Parks Association has established the Dorothy Mullen and George Sanford CRPA Scholarships to provide assistance to students majoring in recreation and/or park education.
 Dorothy G. Mullen/CRPA Scholarship $500 George Sanford/CRPA Scholarship $500